-When starting any new job, it’s normal to worry about what supplies or equipment you’ll need in order to successfully do your job.
-Luckily, as an online English teacher, you won’t need a lot of specialized tools or resources.
+When starting any new job, it’s normal to worry about what supplies you’ll need in order to successfully do your job.
+Luckily, the equipment for online teaching is pretty straightforward and you won’t need a lot of specialized tools or resources.

 Table of Contents